 6.2.1 Goldsmiths is committed to widening access to care leavers.
 We define a care leaver as a young person (aged 16-25) who has been in the care of local authorities for a period of 13 weeks or more.
 We also recognise kinship care - the care of children by relatives (including distant relatives) and family friends.
+An estranged student is defined as someone who has no contact with their family.
 We have pledged to give extra consideration to those students who self-identify as care leavers in their UCAS application.
 We will also contact all care leavers who have been made offers to ensure they are aware of the range of support that we can provide.